 Saving a Piece of History

-After John Steinbeck died in 1934, the house lwas eft in family ownership.
+After the Steinbeck family moved on in the mid-20th century, the house changed hands multiple times, gradually fading from literary prominence.
 For decades, it changed hands multiple times, gradually losing its literary connection.
 By the early 1970s, the building needed major repairs to stop further decay.

 In 1973, the Valley Guild—eight local women committed to preserving Salinas Valley history—recognized the home’s importance and bought it.
 Their vision saved a piece of history.
 The Guild restored the structure to its original condition by researching period details and gathering information about the house during Steinbeck’s childhood.